Sloppy Joe Sliders

 - The sloppy joe mixture stores and reheats well, making it perfect for meal prep.

-- This slow cooker recipe makes clean up super easy, sending it right to the top of my list of favorites.
+- This meal is cooked in one pan which make clean up super easy, sending it right to the top of my list of favorites.
 Any meal that will save me some time washing dishes is a winner in my book.

 - You can easily double or triple this recipe to make as much food you need for any size crowd.